 Double Counting Credits

 1. The 4+1 Masters program allows current UM-Dearborn undergraduate Instructional Technology majors to complete both the BA in Instructional Technology and MA in Educational Technology degrees in an accelerated format.
 4+1 students can double-count up to 15 credits of 500-level or above courses.
 Double-counting these 15 credits between the BA in Instructional Technology and MA in Educational Technology saves students a total of 5 classes.
-The value of this course reduction is more than $8,500, assuming part-time enrollment at resident tuition rates.
+In addition, in accordance with the campus Course Level Assessment Policy, undergraduate students are charged undergraduate tuition rates for graduate level courses.
+As a result, the cost of completing the Masters degree is reduced by more than $12,000, assuming part-time enrollment at resident tuition rates.

 The courses eligible to be double-counted include: